rascmatt/koco/README.md

 ## Project status

 So far only the generated Parser has been ported to Kotlin.
-The next step will be to additionally port the Scanner.
+Arguably this is the most important part, since it allows to write Kotlin syntax within the semantic actions of the ATG.
+The next step would be to port the parser, which is the second deliverable of the generator.

 ## Build